daormar/debasher/doc/design_doc_resident.md

 - **source** (fuente): whatever puts `DATA` into an input port of a node without being a node of the program: a person writing into a FIFO, an external program, a test harness.
-A node acts only inside `process_data`, in reaction to what it receives, and never sends on its own initiative (decided 2026-09-21, not yet enforced by the code), so a source is always outside the graph of nodes, and what enters through it is an external input (see "Limits and non-goals").
+A node acts only inside `process_data`, in reaction to what it receives, and never sends on its own initiative (decided and enforced on 2026-09-21: `send_data` raises anywhere else), so a source is always outside the graph of nodes, and what enters through it is an external input (see "Limits and non-goals").
 The real runs reported here before that date used, as sources, processes written for the run that only sent messages.
 - **root** (raíz): a node that no other node sends `DATA` to.
 Its input ports, if it has any, are control ports or are written from outside the program, by a source.
 It can start a round, and its part of a round closes as soon as it